nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rw610/README_OTA_Requestor.md

 Unable to find bootable image
 ```

+Note : By default, mcuboot application considers the primary and secondary partitions to be the size of 4.4 MB.
+If the size is to be changed, the partition addresses should be modified in the flash_partitioning.h accordingly.
+For more information about the flash partitioning with mcuboot, please refer to the dedicated readme.txt located in "SDK_RW612/boards/rdrw612bga/ota_examples/mcuboot_opensource/".

 ### Generating and flashing the signed application image

 After flashing the bootloader, the application can be programmed to the board.
 The image must have the following format :